bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

     possible, you should only use ``width`` and ``height``.

-    Keep the width and height of your testing plot as small as possible while still being able to see details the details you want to test with the naked eye.
+    Keep the width and height of your testing plot as small as possible while still being able to see the details you want to test with the naked eye.
 Try to keep the number of elements on your plot to a minimum.

     Follow this general pattern for visual tests: